Dzingel nets 2, Hurricanes top Panthers 6-3 for 4th straight

 The Hurricanes got four goals in a span of less than 12 minutes during the first period.

 Staal gave them a 1-0 lead when he poked in the puck from in front after it deflected off a defenseman’s skate at 6:48.
-Teravainen made it 2-0 when he deflected in a point shot from Fleury at 11:04.
+After the Hurricanes killed off a 5-on-3, Teravainen made it 2-0 when he deflected in a point shot from Fleury at 11:04.

+“That to me is the play of the game.
+We got some huge blocks … and then we go down and score,” Brind’Amour said.
+“That basically kills the other team.”

 Hamilton stretched the advantage to 3-0 when he wristed a pass from Svechnikov into the net at 15:37.
 Dzingel’s power-play goal with 1:46 left in the first made it 4-0.